Who We Are

 - Approximately 50,000 children have had a parent killed in action, wounded, or injured during deployment.

-- Approximately 2 million children have a parent in the military.
+- Approximately 2 million children have a parent serving on active duty.

 - 70% of military families live in civilian communities.

 - 34% of military kids struggle with emotional issues (twice the average rate) and more than half of military kids struggle in school and with academic issues.

 - Students may apply as early as the 8th grade and as late as the first semester of their senior year.